-The company showcased a concept version of this mid-sized pickup truck at a recent event in Stockholm, while announcing that the five-seat ride will hit showrooms late next year.
+The company showcased a concept version of this mid-size pickup truck at a recent event in Stockholm while announcing that the five-seat ride will hit showrooms late next year.

 The new model is being fashioned in collaboration with Renault-Nissan.
 While Nissan has agreed to manufacture the X-Class at its Barcelona and Spain plant for sale in Australian, European, and South African markets; Renault has agreed to create the X-Class at its Argentina and Cordoba factory for sale in Latin America.

 The X-Class will have two concept models, varying in features and interiors.

 The white Stylish Explorer incorporates a larger version of the brand’s distinctive grille, a prominent “power dome” on the hood, and headlights that seamlessly blend into the bodywork.
 Swollen wheel arches lay emphasis on the width while also making room for the huge 22-inch light-alloy wheels.
 It will have an extended rear overhang, shortened front overhang, and two sidelines will render a rather aggressive appearance.

 The back of the truck will showcase some chrome and striking LED light strip running over the tailgate width.
 This version’s interiors will have earthy brown and white nubuck leather, smoked oak, and polished brushed aluminum.

 The other model dubbed the Powerful Adventurer, stands tall at 1.9 meters, has massive 35 x 11.50 wheels, and offers significantly larger ground clearance.
 Extra cladding, rear and front underride guards, matte carbon wheel arches, metal rear hook, electric front winch, and larger side bolsters to the seats that boost support in rough terrain – all these collectively speak volumes about the vehicle’s solid off-road capabilities.
 This model will be dressed up in glossy Black Nappa leather, matte carbon, and carbon black embossed leather on the dash.